 The library displays documents, flyers and brochures with Town of Victoria Park Council and community information and events.

 The library has a meeting room that is available for hire.
-The meeting room seats a maximum of eight people and has to be booked in advance.
+The meeting room seats a maximum of four people and has to be booked in advance.
 Tea and coffee making facilities are available.

 Cost: $5 per hour for not for profit groups, $15 per hour for commercial groups.